-Pope Francis meets with Vice President JD Vance on Easter morning despite political tensions
+Pope Francis met with Vice President JD Vance on Easter the day before his death despite political disagreements

-Pope Francis met privately with U.S. Vice President JD Vance on Easter morning at the Vatican.
+The day before his death, Pope Francis had a private meeting with U.S. Vice President JD Vance on Easter morning at the Vatican.
 The brief meeting comes despite their past disagreements over Trump-era immigration policies.

-In a moment of diplomacy and Easter tradition, Pope Francis met privately with U.S. Vice President JD Vance on Easter Sunday morning, according to a Vatican statement.
+In a moment of diplomacy and Easter tradition, Pope Francis met privately with U.S. Vice President JD Vance on Easter Sunday morning, just one day before his passing, according to a Vatican statement.

 The meeting took place at the pope's Vatican residence and was described as a brief encounter to exchange good wishes for the holiday.